NINAnor/sscd/docs/sscd_evaluate.md

   - We assume `sscd.py` has already been run on a set of images, and *LabelImg* has been correctly installed.

-  - During the detection step, jpg versions of the scales and transect images used in detection are stored in the subdirectory `<output_dir>\jpegs`.
+  - During the detection step, jpg images of scales and transects used in detection are stored in the subdirectory `<detections_output_dir>\jpegs`.

   - The example described here refers to the evaluation of the circulus detector.